MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/arc-explicit-proxy.md

 Create an application rule to allow communication to the required endpoints for your scenarios.

 > [!NOTE]
-> This is an optional step that can be taken if you want to create an allow list for your Azure Firewall Explicit Proxy.
+> Creating an application rule is an optional step if you want to create an allowlist for your Azure Firewall Explicit Proxy.
 >

 1. Navigate to the applicable firewall policy.